mig-hub/yabi/README.md

     ./yabi test.bf

 You can also use it with a shebang but make sure your shebang line does not contain any commands listed below because they will be interpreted.
 You'll most likely have only dots `.` which are armless at this stage but be careful.
-There is an example called test_shebang
+There is an example called test_shebang.

+One last thing, there is now a another version that takes advantage of the GCC feature "label as value", so if you compile with GCC use this one instead which is approximately 4 times faster.
+Even if to be honest, we never code something in brainfuck that takes so much time that you could notice the difference `;-)`

+    gcc -o yabi yabi-gcc.c

 BRAINFUCK
 =========